 Adoption is amazing.
 It brings together families that would never have been possible without it.
+You can click here for a birth mom’s story on open adoption to find out more about how adoption can change so many lives.
 It can be a wonderful homecoming not just for the couples battling infertility, or wanting to expand their families without procreating, but also for the children.
 Adoption is an incredible process that I’ve been fortunate enough to experience within my own extended family as well as my friend’s lives.
 So I thought, what better way to celebrate adoption but to interview someone who has gone through it?!

 I reached out to my good friends A&J to see if they would be willing to talk candidly about their experience adopting their son E. I wanted to ask them the deeper questions.
 Not just how much does it cost and how long does it take… If you’re considering adoption you already know the answers to those and, if you don’t, a speedy Google search will get you there.
 I wanted the juicer things.
 What’s it really like?

 I’m lucky to have such awesome friends, because when I asked them if they would open up and share on the blog they said: “It seems like every other person that we bump into has somehow been touched by adoption—or is considering it for their own family.
 We are always happy to share a little about our experience in the hope that our story helps others who are interested in the process feel more comfortable taking the first steps towards adopting.”
 BRAVO!
 Here’s the Q&A session.
 I hope you find it insightful, honest and intriguing.

 Why did you choose to adopt over trying IVF ?